 Tomorrow’s Neurological Disorders Treatment.
 Today.

-Winthrop-University Hospital is home to the latest treatment technology available.
+NYU Winthrop Hospital is home to the latest treatment technology available.
 The future of world-class neurological disorders treatment is here, today.

 In the world of medicine, neurological disorders can be the most challenging to diagnose, manage and monitor.
 But with the right technology -- aimed at advanced neurological disorders treatment -- extraordinary outcomes are possible.

-At Winthrop, we aim for the extraordinary every single day.
+At NYU Winthrop, we aim for the extraordinary every single day.
 Our state-of-the art diagnosis technology for the management and treatment of neurological disorders includes: